-Local restaurants and the Community Food Bank of Southern Arizona are also here to help, with free meals, no questions asked.
-And now, you can even get free pet food ...
+Grant money is still available through programs like The Pima County Eviction Protection Program, which provides rental assistance for both landlords and tenants.
+The Community Food Bank of Southern Arizona is also here to help, with free meals, no questions asked.
 Browse our list of resources and send me an email at firstname.lastname@example.org if there's anything we've missed.

 Monetary help and rent/utility relief